Attorney License Information

 The Supreme Court of Tennessee amended Rule 9, Sections 10.3 and 10.8 to include new classifications for inactive status and imposing an annual inactive fee effective January 1, 2012.

-The following attorneys are exempt from the application of Tennessee Supreme Court Rule 9:
+Upon application for status change pursuant to Rule 9, Section 10.7, the following attorneys may be exempted from the application of Tennessee Supreme Court Rule 9:

 - Attorneys who serve as a justice, judge, or magistrate of a court of the United States or currently serve in a federal office and are prohibited by federal law from also engaging in the practice of law